Updated: Jan 20

 Who should NOT use Lavender:

-One of the principal active ingredients derived from the spice turmeric, has particularly powerful anti-inflammatory effects and these have been found to be helpful in reducing anxiety specifically associated with a chronically activated stress response.
+One of the principal active ingredients derived from the spice turmeric, has particularly powerful anti-inflammatory effects, found to be helpful in reducing anxiety specifically associated with a chronically activated stress response. *Side Note: Curcumin is one of my go-to nutrients for gut health issues, high cholesterol and/or chronic pain and inflammation as well!

-Dose: Studies typically use doses of 500–2,000 mg of turmeric per day, often in the form of an extract with a curcumin concentration that is much higher than the amounts naturally occurring in foods.
-Some brands include Meriva or Theracumin, which have been properly enhanced for best absorption--Turmeric can be safely used as a seasoning spice while pregnant; both turmeric and curcumin can be used safely in breastfeeding.
+Dose: Studies typically use doses of 500–2,000 mg of curcumin/ day, often in the form of an extract with a curcumin concentration that is much higher than the amounts naturally occurring in foods.
+Some brands include Meriva or Theracurmin, which have been properly enhanced for best absorption; curcumin can be used safely in breastfeeding.

-Side effects: High doses of curcumin may result in nausea and gastrointestinal problems.
-Use of curcumin with piperine may cause adverse drug reactions, as piperine greatly increases intenstinal permeability--but piperine is needed to make curcumin more bioavailable (better absorbed).
+Side effects: High doses may result in nausea and gastrointestinal problems.
 Side effects of curcumin included sore throat, gastrointestinal bloating, swelling around the eyes and itching.
-These side effects were more frequent at doses higher than 1,200 milligrams
+These side effects were more frequent at doses higher than 1,200 milligrams.
+I suggest patients start with a dose of 500 mg /day x 1 week and increase as tolerating.

 Important note before you buy: Often, cheaper supplements contain just turmeric root powder, which contains about 2-4% curcuminoids.
-The key amount of curcuminoids you need for an effective turmeric supplement is around 1000 mg of 95% curcuminoids.
-Therefore, look on the label for the words "tumeric root extract" not just "tumeric root" or "tumeric root powder", generally speaking.
-Avoid supplments that list a "proprietary blend" in their ingrediant list--this often means there is no guarantee of how many curcuminoids you are actually getting because they don't have to disclose it.
+The key amount of curcuminoids you need for an effective turmeric supplement is around 500- 1200 mg of 95% curcuminoids.
+Look on the label for the words "turmeric root extract" not just "turmeric root" or "turmeric root powder", generally speaking.
+Avoid supplements that list a "proprietary blend" in their ingredient list--this often means there is no guarantee of how many curcuminoids you are actually getting because they don't have to disclose it.

 Who should use caution/avoid use: Due to scant safety data in pregnancy, I advise to not use during pregnancy.
 Avoid if you have iron deficiency anemia.
-Caution if you have autoimmune disease—some people will find curcumin to help their condition, and others have found it to exacerbate symptoms.
 And finally, like many supplements, there are some reports that some brands may have lead contamination or contamination with other substances, so be sure to by a reputable brand that is USP verified and/or has a certificate of analysis (see more on this below).

 Adaptogens are a class of herbs that safely, gently, and effectively regulate the body’s stress response via their tonic actions on the adrenal glands.
-They are best used for chronic anxiety rather than for panic attacks (acute anxiety) and work well for adrenal fatigue.
+They are best used for chronic anxiety and depression rather than for panic attacks (acute anxiety) and work well for adrenal fatigue or insomnia as well.
+They start working their best after 30 days of use, much like anti-depressant prescription drugs.

 Adrenal fatigue is a disorder that is associated with a variety of symptoms, including fatigue, lightheadedness, body aches, and low blood pressure.
 When your adrenal glands can’t work properly, mostly due to chronic physical and mental stress, you start experiencing the mentioned symptoms.

 Adaptogens are meant to be taken daily, over a period of 3 months to a year for optimal results.
-They are safe for pretty much all adults (not for pregnant women, and if you are on medications for an autoimmune disease talk with your medical provider first) and some can be used with children, too (check with your child’s provider).
+They are safe for most adults (not for pregnant folks, and if you are on medications for an autoimmune disease talk with your medical provider first).
+Some can be used with children, too (check with your child’s provider).

 One of my own favorite blends is Vital Adapt by Natura Natural Products.
 It contains these adaptogens as well as additional supporting herbs.
-Stress Response by Gaia Herbs is also excellent, and contains Holy Basil, another reliable adaptogen.
+There are many adaptogen blend products I love, and I generally choose the calming adaptogens like holy basil and rhodiola for anxiety and the energizing adaptogens like eleuthero, ashwagandha and ginseng for depression.

 Reishi (adaptogen).
 This is safe to use while breastfeeding.
 The dose is 3 to 9 g dried mushroom in capsules or tablets daily or 2 to 4 mL tincture in water 2 to 3x/day

-Ashwagandha helps balance hormones that contribute to anxiety as well as helping to induce relaxation and aid sleep.
-A number of studies support the effectiveness of the herb as a natural anxiety remedy.
+Ashwagandha helps balance hormones that contribute to anxiety and depression as well as helping induce relaxation .
+A number of studies support the effectiveness of the herb as a natural anxiety & depression remedy.
 In 2012, a study found that patients diagnosed with anxiety disorder showed significantly lower anxiety and 28% lower levels of serum cortisol when taking Ashwagandha as opposed to a placebo.
+I advise taking it in the morning, starting with 500 mg/day x 1 week, then slowly increase up to 1800 mg /day if needed/tolerated.

-You can add a teaspoon or two of the powder to smoothies or other foods, it can be taken in capsules, 500-1000 mg twice daily, or in tincture form, 2-4 mL, twice daily.
-It can be taken before bed to help with sleep.
+You can add 1-2 tsp of the powder to smoothies or other foods, it can be taken in capsules, 500-1000 mg twice daily, or in tincture form, 2-4 mL, twice daily.
+I don't care for the grassy taste so stick to the pills.
 Most patients tolerate this relatively well, but caution should be advised if there are underlying thyroid concerns, and some studies suggest that intermittent thyroid levels be checked.
 I have had a couple patients report increased anxiety taking it, so as with anything, “start low, go slow” with the dose to see how your body responds to it.

-Also know as tulsi, holy basil is another adaptogen often used together with ashwagandah.
+Also know as tulsi, holy basil is another adaptogen often used together with ashwagandha and/or rhodiola.
 This combination is often helpful for those with anxiety-induced sleep disorders as well.
 There is some evidence that holy basil may help lower cholesterol as well as high blood sugar levels (such as in pre-diabetes or frank diabetes).
+Holy basil is one of my favorites to calm an over-stimulated brain and nervous system.

 Contraindications: Holy Basil (Tulsi) and Ashwagandah are contraindicated if you have hypoglycemia, are pregnant or breastfeeding.